wqmeeker/RTseries/inst/extdata/0-READme.txt

 Most univariate time series data sets (just a single variable) are given as text (.txt suffix) files.
 The time sequence (and order of reading) is left to right, one line at a time.
-For example, there might be one line of numbers for each year.
+For exaample, there might be one line of numbers for each year.
 These text files do not contain any explicit information about dates or variable names.
 That information is usually provided elsewhere (e.g., in an assignment or example RTseries commands).